GeniusEmmanuel8/MLProjects/README.md

 # MLProjects

-here i will be uploading kaggle projects amongst other ml projects
+here i will be uploading kaggle competitions amongst other ml projects